StijnKlopper/FYS-X/README.md

 Under this header, the best practices to ensure good teamwork will be explained.

 ### GIT/GitHub
-There are two main branches:

-- master, to keep the main code, updated the least often and code changes must be approved by all other team members.
-- dev, to develop on, for every change made to the project.
+The master branch is the main branch, the main code is kept up to date here.
+Changes to the master branch must be done through temporary branches starting with 'dev', as explained now:

 #### Developing new functionality
 New functionality will start on the dev branch.
 The project member will create a branch using the following naming scheme: